-Gina Ross, Vice Chair
+Gina Ross, Board Chair

 Gina is a senior lawyer at the Calgary law firm of Burnet, Duckworth & Palmer, working to find solutions for her clients (including pro-bono legal work for a number of not-for-profit organizations) with respect to all aspects of employment law (policies, litigation, human rights, and transactional work).
 Gina graduated from the University of Calgary law school in 1988 and also has a certificate in Advanced Investigation Techniques.